ByteCurdler/Cryptosis/README.md

 # NCrypt
-An encryper made using Python.
+An encrypter made using Python and TKinter.